ojasjain24/neon_widgets_flutter/README.md

 ## Live Example : https://ojas-jain.web.app/#/

+## Neon Widgets 2.0 => Breaking Changes

+Animation disposal issues resolved. and every class' name have been changed, to comply with the standard dart syntax.

+#### All the class names have been changed, to comply with the standard dart syntax.
+Previously every class had the name convention such that non-neon class' name started with the letter 'o', and neon classes started with 'oNeon'.
+But in the update, the neon class names now starts with 'Neon', and the letter 'o' has been removed from the starting of non-neon classes.

+#### For example :
+1 : 'oNeonContainer' is now changed to 'NeonContainer'.

+2 : 'oNeonCustomVerticesProgressBar' is now changed to 'NeonCustomVerticesProgressBar'.

+3 : 'oSearchBar' is now changed to 'SearchBar'.

 ## Getting started

 Readme Changelog Installing Versions Scores Admin Activity log Use this package as a library Depend